 Faculty are free to decide whether or not attendance is required and whether there are penalties for absences but such rules should be clearly stated in the syllabus.
 If there are rules relating to students who arrive late or leave early, those also should be described in the syllabus.
 University policy states: “Students making satisfactory progress in their classes will be excused from classes when they are representing New Mexico State University on a university sponsored event (e.g., ASNMSU President represents NMSU at legislative session, student-athletes competing in NMSU scheduled athletic events or education field trips and conferences).
 Authorized absences do not relieve the student of class responsibilities.
 Prior written notice of the authorized absence will be provided to the instructor by the sponsoring department.”

 In addition, if you choose to not require attendance, you will still need to track attendance.
 We have an obligation to report the last date of attendance for students who do not finish a course per Federal Financial Aid guidelines.

-Students may add courses through Thursday January 19, 2017 without instructor permission and through Friday, January 27, 2017 with instructor permission.
-Late registration fees will apply for courses added after Wednesday, January 18, 2017.
-The deadline for withdrawing from a full semester (15 week) course in the spring is Friday, March 17, 2017.
-Students may withdraw from the university (withdraw from all classes) through Friday, April 21, 2017.
+Students may add courses through Thursday, August 20, 2020 without instructor permission and through Monday, August 28, 2020 with instructor permission.
+Late registration fees will apply for courses added after Thursday, August 20, 2020.
+The deadline for withdrawing from a course is Friday, October 16, 2020.
+Students may withdraw from the university (withdraw from all classes) through Friday, December 4, 2020.